- Managing the progress of the transfer

 <Result> = FTPGet(<Connection identifier> , <File/Directory to retrieve> , <Destination file/directory> [, <WLanguage procedure> [, <Transfer mode>]])

 - True if the transfer was performed,

 - False otherwise.
-To find out the name of the error, use the function ErrorInfo with the constant errMessage.
+To get more details on the error, use ErrorInfo with the errMessage constant.

 Remark: The result may be incorrect on some Unix servers: an existing file or directory may not be found.

 <File/Directory to retrieve>: Character string